-FREE BRIGHTSIDE PUBLISHING We publish free, uplifting print magazines which showcase the bright side of towns and cities in Kent.
+We publish free, uplifting print magazines which showcase the bright side of towns and cities in Kent.
 Our magazines are packed with features covering art and culture, music, business, food and drink, homes and interiors, local people, community issues and much more.
-They are also award-winning: in 2022 the Margate Mercury was awarded Highly Commended Magazine of the Year in the Kent Press and Broadcast Awards.
+They are also award-winning: in 2024 the Margate Mercury was awarded Kent Magazine of the Year at the Kent Press and Broadcast Awards, alongside its sister magazines the Folkestone Foghorn, Broadstairs Beacon, and the Whitstable Whistler.
+Brightside Publishing was also awarded the Kent Voices Award 2024 for featuring diverse and inclusive content and giving a voice to a wide variety of people and businesses in East Kent.
+The Margate Mercury was also awarded Highly Commended Magazine of the Year at the Kent Press and Broadcast Awards in 2022.
 Our roots are in Margate where we launched our first magazine, the Margate Mercury, in 2016.
-Since then we have launched five further titles, for Ramsgate, Broadstairs, Whitstable, Deal and Folkestone.
+Since then we have launched six further titles, for Ramsgate, Broadstairs, Whitstable, Deal, Folkestone and Canterbury.
 Each magazine is led by an editor who lives locally and is passionate about their town, commissioning locals to write about what matters to locals.
 We also have a core team - including an advertising director, designer, subeditor and editorial director.

 Our magazines are completely independent and unbiased in their content.
-We are also regulated by IMPRESS.
+We are also regulated by IMPRESS